Generic norms and metrics on countable abelian groups: Groups isometric to the rational Urysohn space

-Moreover, the set of all norms on $G$ with which it is isometric to the rational Urysohn space is dense. \end{thm} \begin{proof} The proof uses Lemmas \ref{unbddgrp_lem} and \ref{extnorm_lem}, and Proposition \ref{Katetovext_prop} and follows the standard construction of the rational Urysohn space.
+Moreover, the set of all norms on $G$ which make $G$ isometric to the rational Urysohn space is dense. \end{thm} \begin{proof} The proof uses Lemmas \ref{unbddgrp_lem} and \ref{extnorm_lem}, and Proposition \ref{Katetovext_prop} and follows the standard construction of the rational Urysohn space.
 Enumerate $G$ as $\{g_n:n\in\Nat\}$ and let $\{(A_i,f_i):i\in\Nat\}$ be an enumeration with infinite repetition of all pairs $(A,f)$, where $A$ is a finite rational metric space and $f:A\rightarrow \Rat$ a rational Kat\v etov function over $A$.\\

 By induction, we shall produce finite symmetric sets $F_i$, $i\in\Nat_0$, containing zero, with partial rational norm $\lambda_i$ on $F_i$ such that for every $n$, $F_n\subseteq F_{n+1}$ and $\lambda_n\subseteq \lambda_{n+1}$, $G=\bigcup_n F_n$, and such that $G$ with the metric induced by the norm $\lambda=\bigcup_n \lambda_n$ is isometric to the rational Urysohn space.\\